19 Fascinating Ruins in Mexico You Need to Visit in 2025

 Before we dive into learning about all the different ruins in Mexico, here are some general tips to help your visit go more smoothly.

 - Rent a car: Unless you visit with a tour group, the logistics of getting to many of Mexico’s ruins can be complex.
-Renting a car gives you complete flexibility of schedule and makes it easier to reach off-the-beaten-path destinations.
-My favorite car rental organization is Discover Cars– they search across several providers to find you the most competitive rates.
+Renting a car provides you with complete schedule flexibility and facilitates access to lesser-known destinations.

 - Bring water: Most of these archaeological sites are large and require a lot of walking.
-You’ll be able to find bottled water on-site, but it’s always easier to show up prepared, so you don’t have to waste time on a water detour or pay inflated prices.
-Carry a refillable bottle and purchase more along the way if necessary.
+You’ll be able to find bottled water on-site, but it’s always easier to show up prepared so you don’t have to waste time on a water detour or pay inflated prices.

 - Wear comfortable shoes: Again, many of these sites are large, and you’ll do a lot of walking (and possibly even climbing the structures).
 You’ll have more fun if your feet are comfortable.
-I recommend a pair of lightweight, breathable running shoes.

 - Sundays are free for locals: All of Mexico’s ruins are free for Mexican residents and Mexican citizens on Sundays, so prepare for crowds.
 If you are a resident or citizen, bring your INE card to receive free admission on Sundays.